 Revised Text to reflect Planning Commission Comments on February 27, 2020.
-The Cross Kirkland Corridor Master Plan and Transportation Element of the Comprehensive Plan describes how the Corridor should be developed as a multimodal transportation corridor for pedestrians, bicycles, utilities and potential transit.
+The Cross Kirkland Corridor Master Plan and Transportation Element of the Comprehensive Plan describes how the Corridor should be developed as a multi-use_multimodal transportation corridor for pedestrians, bicycles, utilities and potential transit.
 The Corridor is part of a larger regional bicycle and pedestrian trail network to link neighborhoods within Kirkland and to other cities.
+However, many neighborhood residents do not support development of the Corridor for transit.
 Because the Cross Kirkland Corridor Master Plan and Transportation Element support future transit along the Corridor and Sound Transit has an easement along the Cross Kirkland Corridor, any future plans to develop transit service should be designed in a way that is sensitive to meeting the concerns of the adjacent community.

-Updated text describing pedestrian/bike connection locations consistent with CKC Master Plan: With development, redevelopment or platting, public pedestrian and bicycle access easements should be provided for properties adjacent to the CKC consistent with the CKC Master Plan and the Parks, Recreation and Open Space (PROS) Plan near the following locations:
+Updated text describing pedestrian/bike connection locations consistent with CKC Master Plan:

+With development, redevelopment or platting, public pedestrian and bicycle access easements should be provided for properties adjacent to the CKC consistent with the CKC Master Plan and the Parks, Recreation and Open Space (PROS) Plan near the following locations: